 "...There was discrimination even among the health staff, burial team members were consistently neglected in the hospital.
 I felt the trauma myself.
 I realised that colleagues from different pillars were afraid of me as a burial team leader whenever I appeared.
 I could still recall when even the head of the DHMT drove me out of his office claiming that I wanted to transmit the virus to him...it was really painful, which is why I was somehow happy to have received the Presidential Award at the end of the fight..."

-DHMT Member, Port Loko District
+DHMT Member, Port Loko District outskirts of Koidu City, Kono district.
+Sheik Kamara was inspired to assist in burials in Kono district; and later joined one of the central Burial Teams during the surge in Koidu City.
+By choosing to work with the Burial Teams, Sheik Kamara faced a lot of criticsm and discrimination in his town and the entire Koidu City.

 In Kono, a Sheik who chose to work with the Burial Teams was driven from his community, and refused entry to all mosques in Koidu town.
-(See Box 3 for details)

-Box 3: Discrimination against Burial Teams: A case of a Sheik involved in burials in Kono
+(See Box 1 for details) Box 1: Discrimination against Burial Teams: A case of a Sheik involved in burials in Kono